andreaslam/ZanLing-TrueZero/README.md

 # ZanLing-TrueZero [V2 IN PROGRESS]
-A Python and Rust chess engine that starts from Zero 0.
+A Python and Rust chess engine that starts from Zero.
 This project is still very much work-in-progress.

 ## About the Engine